heliokroger/agap2-react-native-challenge/README.md

 ## About the project

 I've tried to use the bare minimal of libraries in this project.
 All the visual animations were handcrafted.
-There was a huge visual inspiration on Netflix and Disney+, which it's very visible by the color scheme and buttons disposition.
+There was a huge visual inspiration on Netflix and Disney+, which is made clear by the color scheme and buttons disposition.

 ### Color palette